cortex-js/cortexjs.io/src/_pages/mathlive-guide-shortcuts.md

 </section>

-## Multicharacter Symbol
+## Multicharacter Identifiers

-In some cases it may not be possible to define in advance all the possible combinations of keystrokes that should be interpreted as an inline shortcut.
+It may not be possible to define in advance all the keystroke combinations that should be interpreted as an inline shortcut.

-For example, it might be desirable to recognize multi-character symbols, e.g.
+For example, it might be desirable to recognize multi-character identifiers, e.g. \\( \mathrm{speed} = \frac{\mathrm{distance}}{\mathrm{time}} \\)
-\\[ \mathrm{speed} = \frac{\mathrm{distance}}{\mathrm{time}}\\]

-There are several ways to represent multicharacter symbols in LaTeX.
+There are several ways to represent multicharacter identifiers in LaTeX.
 Conventionally, the `\mathit{}` command is used to represent variables and the `\mathrm{}` for function names.
 You may prefer to use `\mathrm{}` in both cases.
 The command `\operatorname{}` may also be used for this purpose.

-**To recognize multicharacter symbols,** provide a `onInlineShortcut()` handler.
+**To recognize multicharacter identifiers,** provide a `onInlineShortcut()` handler.
-If the handler recognize the input as a valid multichar symbol, it should return a command representing this symbol.
+If the handler recognize the input as a valid multichar identifiers, it should return a command representing this identifiers.

-The string passed to the `onInlineShortcut` handler is a raw sequence of characters the user typed on the keyboard.
+The string passed to the `onInlineShortcut` handler is a raw sequence of characters the user typed on the physical or virtual keyboard.

 ```ts
 mf.onInlineShortcut = (_mf, s) => {